 If you have a poor perception of your abilities and competence or feel that you don’t deserve success, then you’re programming yourself for failure or, at best, mediocrity.

 Your efforts and your results will then never measure up to your potential.

-There’s an important relationship between lack of belief in capability and lack of belief in worthiness.
+There’s an important relationship between a lack of belief in capability and a lack of belief in worthiness.
 People who believe they are competent but not worthy may tend to become boastful.
 This backfires when their true accomplishments don’t measure up to their claims.
 Resumé padding is one example of this, and all savvy employers see right through this tactic.

 People who believe they are worthy but incompetent may tend to blame everyone and everything for their lack of results (except themselves).

 Usually, these people speak as though they are very self-important, but again, their results don’t back up their words.
 In both cases, after a while, nobody will take them seriously.

 So how can you raise both your belief in your competency and your belief in your worth, so that you can excel in your career and become more productive in any endeavor?

 Here’s a fun trick you can use that won’t cause a huge upheaval in your life, but will gradually build your self-esteem:

 Make a deal with yourself.
 Promise yourself that for 1% of every day — that’s just a little over two minutes — you will NOT do something that makes you feel bad about yourself and you will instead do something that is empowering.